Compensation & benefits managers

 Save Image

 Data on higher education choices for Compensation & benefits managers from The Department of Education and Census Bureau.
-The most common major for Compensation & benefits managers is Business but the most specialized major according to RCA in 2021 were Business.
+The most common major for Compensation & benefits managers is N/A but the most specialized major according to RCA in N/A were N/A.

-Among the necessary skills for Compensation & benefits managers, Active Listening stands, but the revealed comparative advantage (RCA) shows that Compensation & benefits managers need more than the average amount of Management of Financial Resources.
+Among the necessary skills for Compensation & benefits managers, Reading Comprehension stands, but the revealed comparative advantage (RCA) shows that Compensation & benefits managers need more than the average amount of Management of Financial Resources.

 Majors